EMPLOYMENT BASED ON FINANCIAL HARDSHIP FOR F1 STUDENTS

-- OGE Advisor Letter (we will prepare a letter of support for you)
+- IPGE Advisor Letter (we will prepare a letter of support for you)

-MAIL: Your advisor at the Office of Global Education will prepare a new SEVIS I-20 for Economic Hardship, make the necessary written USCIS recommendations, sign and copy all appropriate forms, and return a packet for you to mail directly to the USCIS Service Center.
+MAIL: Your advisor at the International Programs and Global Engagement office will prepare a new SEVIS I-20 for Economic Hardship, make the necessary written USCIS recommendations, sign and copy all appropriate forms, and return a packet for you to mail directly to the USCIS Service Center.

 If living in California then, mail the application packet to:

 U.S. Citizenship and Immigration Services California Service Center